Craigacp/FEAST/README.md

  - Linux C shared library - use the included makefile

 Update History
+ - 11/06/2014 - v1.1.1 - Fixed an issue where MIM wasn't compiled into libFSToolbox.
  - 22/02/2014 - v1.1 - Bug fixes in memory allocation, added a C implementation of MIM, moved the selected feature increment into the mex code.
  - 12/02/2013 - v1.0.1 - Bug fix for 32-bit Windows MATLAB's lcc.
  - 08/11/2011 - v1.0 - Public Release to complement the JMLR publication.